home-assistant/Iconic/README.md

 ## Icon Font Catalog
-Besides the auto-generated Swift code, you will notice a `catalog.html` file being added to your directory.
-This is your icon font catalog, to be used for visual reference about all the icons you have available.
+Besides the auto-generated Swift code, an icon font catalog will be added in `Pods/Iconic/Source/Catalog`.
+Use this as a visual reference about the icons and their names.

 ![Icon Font Catalog](Screenshots/screenshot_icon_catalog.png)